 Appointment of Female Executives and Women in Managerial Positions

-Daiwa Securities Group has a total of nine women in top managerial positions who work as directors, corporate executive officers, and executive officers.
+Daiwa Securities Group has a total of twelve women in top managerial positions who work as directors, corporate executive officers, and executive officers.
 They include three female executives serving as directors and corporate executive officers at Daiwa Securities Group Inc. The number of women in managerial positions is increasing year by year, with the Group’s total number standing at 666 as of the end of June 2020.
 The ratio of women in managerial positions has risen from 2.2% at the end of FY2004 to 13.2% on a group-wide basis (up from 2.3% to 15.9% at Daiwa Securities).

 Becoming a Member of 30% Club Japan